shakeel-faiz/FF/11Nov-03/03-pat.md

 These patterns are often square in shape and range in size from 8x8 pixels to 256x256 pixels.
 They are designed to seamlessly repeat when applied allowing them to cover a larger area with same pattern, are particularly useful for enhancing digital designs commonly employed to create textured backgrounds or to add visual interest to various elements in graphics projects.

+## Adobe Photoshop

+Adobe Photoshop is powerful and industry-standard raster graphics editing software developed by Adobe Inc. It is renowned for its extensive capabilities in image manipulation, design and digital art creation.
+Users can retouch and enhance photos, create intricate digital illustrations and apply wide range of visual effects.
+Photoshop offers broad selection of tools for selection, masking and layering as well as support for variety of file formats.
+Its functionality includes creating and editing patterns, brushes and gradients.
+Additionally, it enables precise color correction and management.
+Photoshop is widely used by graphic designers, photographers, digital artists and professionals across numerous creative fields for its versatility and comprehensive feature set.

 ## How to open PAT file?

 Programs that open PAT files include